bancobpi/style-guide/docs/specification-rules/fill.md

 All path parameters SHOULD have an example that is not an empty string.

-When we include a real example for the path parameter, we can get a real view of what information the path parameter should contain, clarifying on how to call the API.
+When we include a real anonymous example for the path parameter, we can get a real view of what information the path parameter should contain, clarifying on how to call the API.

 ![bpi-path-parameter-example](https://raw.github.com/bancobpi/style-guide/parameter-examples-link-self-body/static/bpi-path-parameter-example.png)